LukeKim32/Study_for_Accurate_GPS/README.md

 check : https://www.youtube.com/watch?v=vywGgSrGODU <br>
 https://www.gpsworld.com/how-to-achieve-1-meter-accuracy-in-android/ <br>
  For summary,
- > *WiFi RTT : Far more accurate location in "indoor"* <br>
+ > 1. *WiFi RTT : Far more accurate location in "indoor"* <br>
- > *Dual Frequency : Far Far more accurate location also in "outdoor"*
+ > 2. *Dual Frequency : Far Far more accurate location also in "outdoor"*
  <br>

+ 1. WiFi RTT : <br>
- 1) Location accuracy among indoor situation hasnt been better surprisingly for a while, but it's now.
+ Location accuracy among indoor situation hasnt been better surprisingly for a while, but it's now.
  This is possible by using "Wifi RTT".
 It's simple as its name because normally network location is calculated by signal strength and its combination.
 But this has a problem of possibilities of far distance but same signal strength.
  But using RTT with wifi routers, we can achieve 1m difference location even in indoors. <br>